FantasticFiasco/aws-signature-version-4/README.md

 ## Introduction

 This project is unique for me.
-It's the first one that isn't a labor of love.
+It's my first that wasn't a labor of love.

-I started out with sense of disappointment towards Amazon for not including a Signature Version 4 signer in their AWS SDK.
-The functionality is described in their [Open Feature Requests for the AWS SDK for .NET](https://github.com/aws/aws-sdk-net/blob/master/FEATURE_REQUESTS.md) but I haven't seen any actions towards an implementation.
+Having to sign requests in AWS, I went through some emotions.
+My first was disappointment, directed at Amazon for not including a Signature Version 4 signer in their [AWS SDK for .NET](https://aws.amazon.com/sdk-for-net/).
+The functionality is listed in their [Open Feature Requests for the AWS SDK for .NET](https://github.com/aws/aws-sdk-net/blob/master/FEATURE_REQUESTS.md) but I haven't seen any actions towards an implementation yet.

-The feeling of disappointment was soon replaced with resentment.
-Not towards Amazon but towards developers proclaiming to have a working implementation in as something as small as a GitHub gist, or in a full blown GitHub project with numerous stars and thousands of NuGet downloads.
-After analyzing their code and comparing it against the [steps of the signing algorithm](https://docs.aws.amazon.com/general/latest/gr/sigv4_signing.html), I found them all to be blatantly lacking.
+My second emotion was resentment.
+Not towards Amazon but towards developers proclaiming to have working implementations in their GitHub repositories, of which some hade numerous stars and thousands of NuGet downloads.
+But after analyzing their code and comparing it against the [steps of the signing algorithm](https://docs.aws.amazon.com/general/latest/gr/sigv4_signing.html), I found them all to be blatantly lacking.

-The idea of Open Source for me is not to partially implement something and then rely on others to find and fix the issues with your code.
-Often in production.
-That is not my idea of collaboration.
-Open source for me comes with responsibility, it comes with transparency.
-It comes with trust in that package authors verifies that their code works as expected.
-Redirecting responsibility back to the consumers is for me a misdirection of trust.

-This project will focus on transparency, disclosing all known limitations of the algorithm implementation.
-Hopefully that will build trust until the AWS SDK will support signing request, and we can discontionue this project.

-TODO

-This will be the birthplace for the buttoned up and boring, but deeply analyzed, implementation of Signature Version 4 in .NET.

-Stay tuned for updates!
+So here we are, yet another attempt at implementing the Signature Version 4 algorithm in .NET.
+Lets hope this one has fewer bugs than the previous attempts...

 ## Super simple to use

-The most intuitive API is the one you already know.
+The best API is the one you already know.
 AwsSignatureVersion4 extends `HttpClient` by providing additional overloads to `HttpClient.DeleteAsync`, `HttpClient.GetAsync`, `HttpClient.PostAsync`, `HttpClient.PutAsync` and `HttpClient.SendAsync`.
-The overloads accept the following additional arguments.
+These overloads accept the following additional arguments.

 - **Region name** - The name of the AWS region, e.g. `us-west-1`
 - **Service name** - The name of the service, e.g. `execute-api` for an API Gateway
-- **Credentials** - The AWS credentials of the entity sending the request
+- **Credentials** - The AWS credentials of the principal sending the request

+The extension methods integrate with the `HttpClient` as you would expect, and allows you to set `HttpClient.BaseAddress` and `HttpClient.DefaultRequestHeaders`.

 The following example is getting resources from an IAM authenticated API Gateway.